webdeveloperdharma/company/README.md

 When creating/editing a Department object there should be inlines for each of the Employee objects in the Department.

 4. What command line interface instructions are required to be able to test the admin interface after you have completed #2 and #3 above?
-Sol : 1.
+**Solution : 1.
 Create an admin user using the command : "python manage.py createsuperuser"
 	     2. After the above command we have to type username, email_id and password then it creates an admin user.
-	  3. To access the admin interface in local server, we have to type : 127.0.0.1:8000/admin
+	     3. To access the admin interface in local server, we have to type : 127.0.0.1:8000/admin**

 5. views.py (Department) - Using generic class-based views please write the following views for the Department objects: list and detail